YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Reflection

 \subsection{Conceptual Structure}

-\textit{What is the shape of the notations at play and how do they relate to user goals?}

-The behavior of YAC can be decomposed into primitive actions and the current application state.
+\textit{What is the shape of the notations at play and how do they relate to user goals?} The behavior of YAC can be decomposed into primitive actions and the current application state.
 The application state can be modified through sequences of actions.
 The actions that YAC currently supports are chart creation, chart adjustment, filter creation, filter modification, and data download.
 The agent and user progressively take these actions to construct application states unique to the user's particular task.
 Multiple visualizations are composed to create a linked visualization dashboard.
 Multiple filters combine to define a more specific subset of data.
 Once a user has created a combination of filtering logic and verified that it satisfies the goals of the session, they can download the filtered data as the final step.

 These actions can be initiated from both free text input and user interface interactions.
 One advantage of the free text input is that it offers flexibility in chart construction.
-Users can ask high-level questions or patterns they want to see in the data \userprompt{Is there a relationship between donor} \userprompt{height and weight?}, or request specific chart types \userprompt{Scatterplot donor height weight}.
+Users can ask high-level questions or patterns they want to see in the data \userprompt{Is there a relationship between donor height and weight?}, or request specific chart types \userprompt{Scatterplot donor height weight}.
 These higher-level prompts offer convenience to the user; they can keep their prompts simpler and let the agent respond with a reasonable response.
-However, since free text is so flexible, they can also specify elements of their chart creation in a detailed manner \userprompt{entity: donors, mark: point,} \userprompt{x-position: weight, y-position: height}.
+However, since free text is so flexible, they can also specify elements of their chart creation in a detailed manner \userprompt{entity: donors, mark: point, x-position: weight, y-position: height}.